ivantokar/mage-stencil-kit/README.md

 ## 🔖 License

 MIT License.
-Created with ❤️ for the Mage CLI ecosystem.
+Created with ❤️ to make Stencil more expressive in Swift projects.